 So, you’ve decided to be an affiliate.
 Congratulations!
 That’s definitely a good choice.
-But right now, you must be torn with millions of questions in your head.
+But right now, you must be torn with millions of questions in your head like “Is affiliate marketing a legit business” or “Where do I even start?”

 Just chill!
 We’ve got you.

-My best advice would be to treat this article as a really detailed game walkthrough: read it thoroughly, take your time for the info to soak in, and make sure you at least scan through all the valuable hyperlinks we included here – trust me, they will be helpful!
+My best advice would be to treat this article as a really detailed game walkthrough: read it thoroughly, take your time for the info to soak in, and make sure you at least scan through all the featured hyperlinks along the way – trust me, they’ll be helpful!

 So let’s see what you need to be ready for in the very beginning of your journey: